ALRW/todo_challenge/README.md

 * Add a new incomplete task to the page.
 * Clear all tasks from the page.
+* Clear a single task from the page.

 Future Features
 ---------------

-* Clear a single task from the page.
 * Mark a task complete.
+* Create Tabs to filter tasks by status.
+* Clear all completed tasks at once.

 Technology Used